 Climate change is the biggest challenge our world faces today.
-Europe is committed to achieving a climate-neutral society by 2050, as stated in the European Green Deal.2 The transition towards a climate-neutral Europe requires fundamental changes in the way we generate and use energy.
-If batteries can be made simultaneously more sustainable, safe, ultrahigh performing, and affordable, they will be true enablers, "accelerating the shift towards sustainable and smart mobility; supplying clean, affordable and secure energy; and mobilising industry for a clean and circular economy" - all of which are important elements of the UN Sustainable Development Goals.3
+Europe is committed to achieving a climate-neutral society by 2050, as stated in the European Green Deal3 and reinforced with the green deal obligation "fit for 55 by 2050" regulation by the European commission.4 This is also stated in the act REPowerEU.5 The transition towards a climate-neutral Europe requires fundamental changes in the way we generate and use energy.
+If batteries can be made simultaneously more sustainable, safe, ultra-high performing, and affordable, they will be true enablers, "accelerating the shift towards sustainable and smart mobility; supplying clean, affordable and secure energy; and mobilising industry for a clean and circular economy" - all of which are important elements of the UN Sustainable Development Goals.6